De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introduction

-The cut elimination result in this paper was announced at CONCUR 2016~\cite{Horne2016} without proofs.
-This journal version of the paper explains the cut elimination proof, elaborates on the motivating discussion, and discusses further corollaries of cut elimination.
-The symbol $\wen$ follows the tradition of Gabbay and Pitts of using Cyrillic vowels for nominal quantifiers.
+The cut elimination result in this article was announced at CONCUR 2016~\cite{Horne2016}, without full proofs.
+This journal version of the paper explains the cut elimination proof, elaborates on the motivating discussion, and highlights further corollaries of cut elimination.
+Since $\new$ is a Cyrillic vowel, we use another Cyrillic vowel $\wen$ for nominal quantifier 'wen'.
 This Cyrillic vowel is pronounced as the hard e in `wen' and reminds the reader of its existential nature.

+Due to the space limitation, some proofs are omitted in the printed version of this article, but are available in the accompanying Electronic Appendix.